Why Programme Cultures Neutralise Design

 Design's idealist blindness

-Von Busch and Palmås (2023) mount the most sustained critique.
-In The Corruption of Co-Design, they argue that design operates through "idealist-tainted glasses" - a worldview in which the social world is treated as raw material waiting to be shaped by empathetic designers, and where the best argument wins on its merits.
+Von Busch and Palmås (2023), in The Corruption of Co-Design, argue that design operates through "idealist-tainted glasses" - a worldview in which the social world is treated as raw material waiting to be shaped by empathetic designers, and where the best argument wins on its merits.
 Their central charge is that design discourse lacks a language for competing interests and power dynamics.
 In a vivid passage describing a design school critique in Gothenburg, they observe that students present transport design proposals as if the car industry, the fossil fuel lobby, and the political interests that sustain car-centric planning simply don't exist.
 The entire room has "tacitly agreed on sidelining, or at least ignoring, the most vested and dollar-rich interests in the region".

 This isn't a peripheral observation about student work.
 Von Busch and Palmås argue it reflects a structural feature of how design conceives of change: designers suffer from the conviction that the best idea wins, treating design as a game of persuasion rather than a contest of power.
 Their remedy - which they call "Realdesign" - asks designers to replace the idealist's "what if?" with the realist's "who whom?" - who benefits, who pays the price, who holds the power to make this real or block it?
-Their six propositions are worth reading in full, but the core insight is this: visions that are not backed by a realistic perspective on power remain toothless, however well-researched and beautifully presented.
+The core insight is this: visions that are not backed by a realistic perspective on power remain toothless, however well-researched and beautifully presented.

 Their first proposition - "Design must get real" - cuts particularly close to the programme management context: design proposals get activated not through the quality of their argument but through tensions between networks of power, incentives, and influences.
 A journey map will not change a procurement framework.
 A service blueprint will not shift a governance model.
 What makes things happen is power, not persuasion.